-P: Yeah, definitely.
 How do you and your team incorporate influencers’ creativity upstream in the brainstorming process even before launching a campaign?

-L: Sure.
+Lauren Schultz: Sure.
 As I mentioned, we really do take a personal approach to our influencer partnerships and relationships.
 I think especially in terms of our larger partnerships.
 Maybe that’s a year long relationship where they’re acting as more of an ambassador, or maybe it’s a more creative type of project like the Angela Kinsey project.

 We try to involve them really early on and I think ultimately, influencers, I believe, they know their audience best and they know what their audience responds well to and what is going to be the most well received on their channel.
 So I love to incorporate them as early and as often as I can, whether it’s brainstorming what the deliverables are going to be for the campaign, the cadence of it, how much is too much, the make of the content, what they feel like will be most natural.
 Oftentimes, they bring really, really great ideas to the table and are able to make the partnership that much more authentic and natural and ultimately impactful.

-P: Awesome.
-Yeah.
-I guess my final question for you would be, do you have any advice for brands who are just starting out in influencer marketing?
+Do you have any advice for brands who are just starting out in influencer marketing?

-L: Absolutely.
+Lauren Schultz: Absolutely.
 So I think I will say I think it’s never too late to start out in influencer marketing, however, it may not be right for every brand.
 So I think there is a time and a place for it and it depends on ultimately what your goal is and what you’re trying to achieve with your influencer marketing campaign.
 Is it awareness?
 Is it leads or sales?
 Is it strong engagement and creating conversation?